dgilland/blog/blog/posts/first-post.rst

 I wanted to deploy my site to `Github Pages <https://pages.github.com/>`_ from the start.
 There were several advantages to this:

 - No need to worry about hosting
-- Visibility on Github (source code and site deployment repos)
+- Visibility on Github (source code and site deployment repositories)
 - Can edit from anywhere

 In a future post I will outline the workflow I established for deploying the site using Nikola and Github Pages.